akurihara/whichflix/README.md

 Whichflix makes the toughest part of movie night quick and efficient - choosing a movie.
 Suggest a movie, or vote on the suggestions of others.
 The movie with the most votes wins!

+## Documentation

+This project uses Redoc to serve OpenAPI 2.0 documentation defined in each `views.py` file.
+See the documentation [here](https://warm-wave-23838.herokuapp.com/redoc).

 ## Set Up (Locally)

 1. Create a virtual environment and install dependencies.